Entity - Making Money

 Building a Business Model

-The business model is built on your business Concept, the market Opportunity you have identified, the Resources you have and need, and the “how” you plan to do business.
-The how includes answers to operational questions like:
+Build your business model based on your solution Concept, the market Opportunity you have identified, the Resources you have and need, and the “how” you plan to do business.
+How includes answers to operational questions like:

 - Virtual or brick and mortar or both